auth0/docs/articles/application-auth/current/server-side-web.md

 # Authentication for Server-side Web Apps

-You can use the Auth0 Authentication API to create server-side web applications that uses OAuth 2.0 authorization to authenticate users.
+You can use the Auth0 Authentication API to create server-side web applications that uses OAuth 2.0 and OpenID Connect to authenticate users and get their authorization to access protected resources.

 ## Overview

-Auth0 exposes OAuth 2.0 endpoints for authenticating any user.
+Auth0 exposes endpoints that you can use to authenticate users and get their authorization.

 You can redirect the user from your web application to these endpoints in the web browser.
-Auth0 will handle the authentication of the user, and then redirect the user back to the `redirect_uri` (also referred to as the Callback URL), returning an authorization `code` in the query string parameters of the Callback URL.
-This `code` can then be exchanged for an [ID Token](/tokens/id-token) which contains the identity of the user.
+Auth0 will handle the authentication of the user, and then redirect the user back to a pre-configured callback URL, returning an authorization code in the query string parameters of the callback URL.
+This code can then be exchanged for an [ID Token](/tokens/id-token) (which contains information about the identity of the user) and an [Access Token](/tokens/access-token).

 ## The Authentication Flow